agmangas/wotemu/README.md

 wotemu stop --compose-file ./examples/quickstart.yml --stack quickstart
 ```

+> It is necessary to stop the stack using `wotemu stop` instead of `docker stack rm` to capture a final snapshot of the stack state and keep the Redis store online.

-An HTML report containing useful insights into the behaviour of the emulation stack can be then generated with the following command:
+An HTML report containing useful insights into the behaviour of the emulation stack can be then generated with the following command.

 ```
 wotemu report --out /report/ --stack quickstart